samson-bakos/Wordle-Assist/README.md

 A project created purely out of spite because my fiance is better at wordle than I am.

-This project predicts the most statistically probable solution/ solution that will provide the most information for a wordle puzzle, taking user input at each step.
+This project predicts the most statistically probable solution/ the solution that will provide the most information for a wordle puzzle, taking user input at each step.

-This project is similar to many other existing implementations, but it doesn't feel like I'm beating her if I didn't write the code myself :)
+It can be used in one of two ways:

+* If a user is stuck, they can enter their guesses and recieve the best word recommendation
+* A user can use the recommended words for each guess, resulting in the lowest possible average score (3.42 guesses on average, compared to the global average of 4.02)

+## How It Works:

+This implementation